Facts about Canada Updated September 1st, 2021

 - Cirque de Soleil was created in Montreal, Quebec!

 - Insulin was discovered by doctor Frederick Banting in 1921 at the University of Toronto.
 It was developed further by him, Charles Best, Bertram Collip and John Mcleod.

 - The Snowblower was invented by Arthur Sicard in 1927.

 - Thomas Ahearn invented the electric cooking range in 1882.

 - IMAX was invented by Graeme Ferguson, Roman Kroitor and Robert Kerr in 1967.
 Three Canadian filmmakers.
 There are over 500 IMAX theatres in 45 countries.

 - James Till and Ernest McCulloch are credited with the discovery of the stem cell.

 - Elizabeth Catherine Bagshaw was one of Canada’s first female doctors and the medical director of the first birth control clinic in Canada.
 She has been recognized as providing outstanding contributions to the quality of life of women in Canada.

 - Canada’s most famous space contribution is the Canadarm, which is a remote-controlled mechanical arm, also known as the Shuttle Remote Manipulator System (SRMS).
 During its 30-year career with NASA’s Space Shuttle Program, the robotic arm deployed, captured and repaired satellites, positioned astronauts, maintained equipment, and moved cargo.

-Canada’s National Parks and UNESCO WORLD Heritage Sites
+Facts about Canada – National Parks and UNESCO WORLD Heritage Sites